-My research interests are in the field of cultural transmission and social learning.
-I am investigating how learning from/with others has contributed to delivering cultural knowledge and skills to younger generations.
-I use an experimental method adapted from Cognitive Psychology and focus on the interaction between experts and novices in musical skill acquisition.
-I am currently working on how expert pianists modulate their performance to teach musical expressive techniques and how such modulations could be beneficial to novice learners.
+I am interested in how learning from/with others has contributed to delivering cultural knowledge and skills to younger generations.
+I use an experimental method adapted from cognitive psychology and focus on the interaction between experts and novices in musical skill acquisition.
+I am currently working on how expert pianists modulate their performance to teach musical expressive techniques and how such modulations could be percieved by learners.
+I also use qualitative methods to complement my experimental work and have an experience in conducting and analysing inteview data.

 09/2017 – Present